What are the most valued startups in the semiconductor industry?

 In our semiconductor industry deck, you will find everything you need to understand the market

-The semiconductor industry has become one of the most strategically important technology sectors in the world, with AI accelerators, photonic interconnects, and domestic chip manufacturing reshaping who holds competitive advantage.
+The semiconductor industry has become one of the most important technology markets in the world, with startups and public challengers building chips, memory, foundry capacity, AI accelerators, photonic interconnects, sensors and power semiconductors.

 And if you want to better understand this new industry, you can download our pitch covering the semiconductor industry.